seancorfield/om-sente/README.md

     PORT=8123 lein run -m om-sente.server

-The app will load, challenge you to login (it's admin / secret), and then offer you a test input field that will send the reversed string value to the server every time you press enter.
-The server will send it back enclosed in angle brackets, and it will be displayed below.
+The app will load, challenge you to login (it's admin / secret), and then offer you a test input field that will send the string value to the server every time you press enter.
+The server will send it back, and three seconds later send it back again, this time reversed.
+On the client, the string will be converted to ASCII and those codes used to display an animated bar graph.

 Every time you submit a value, it updates your session on the server to keep it alive for five more minutes.